dylanjm8/neetcode150/README.md

 ## Neetcode150
-A repository for understanding and solving coding problems for interview prep
+A repository for understanding and solving coding problems for interview prep.
+Sorted by Data Structure / Algorithm.